ethz-asl/cvae_exploration_planning/README.md

 # Examples

 ## Training the CVAE model
-To train the original CVAE model run:
+To train the original CVAE model, make sure you [downloaded the CVAE dataset](Data-Repository), then run:

 ```
 cd learning
 python train_cvae.py
 ```

+The model will start training, and periodically save the intermediate model in `learning/policies/<start_time>` and training information in `learning/runs/<start_time>`.

-See `learning/config.yaml` for tunable parameters.
+See `learning/config_cvae.yaml` for tunable parameters.

 ## Training the CNN model

-To train the two-stage model with a CNN based gain estimator run:
+To train the CNN based gain estimator of the two-stage model, make sure you [downloaded the CNN dataset](Data-Repository), then run:
 ```
 cd learning
 python train_cnn.py
 ```

+The model will start training and write intermediate and final models as well as a performance evaluation to `learning/runs/<start_time>`.

-See `learning/config.yaml` for tunable parameters.
+See `learning/config_cnn.yaml` for tunable parameters.

 ## Evaluating a Planner
 To evaluate the learned model, save the model to experiments/models, and